You hired 40 engineers.You're going slower

 | Deployment confidence | Security checks surface issues at PR time, after code is written | Continuous scanning catches issues at introduction - PR gate is a confirmation, not a surprise |

-Common questions
+Common questions from scale-up teams

 Yes.
 Hyrax's Scan and Fix workflows are designed for accumulated backlog - they prioritize by severity and work through findings in batches without sprint allocation.
 It starts on day one.
 The backlog decreases continuously in the background while your team ships forward.